michaeltelford/wgit/README.md

 	"title": "text"
 }
 ```
-5) Set the connection details for your MongoDB instance using `Wgit.set_connection_details` (prior to using `Wgit::Database`)
+5) Set the connection details for your MongoDB instance using `Wgit.set_connection_details` (prior to calling `Wgit::Database#new`)

-**Note**: The text search index (in step 4) lists all document fields to be searched by MongoDB when calling `Wgit::Database#search`.
+**Note**: The *text search index* (in step 4) lists all document fields to be searched by MongoDB when calling `Wgit::Database#search`.
 Therefore, you should append this list with any other fields that you want searched.
-For example, if you extend the API (see [Extending The API](#Extending-The-API)) then you might want to search your new fields in the database by adding them to the index above.
+For example, if you [extend the API](#Extending-The-API) then you might want to search your new fields in the database by adding them to the index above.

 ### Database Example

-The below script shows how to use Wgit's database functionality to crawl and then search HTML documents stored in the database.
+The below script shows how to use Wgit's database functionality to index and then search HTML documents stored in the database.

 If you're running the code below for yourself, remember to replace the Hash containing the connection details with your own.